 Stoneness, West Thurrock

-Not far from the M25 Dartford Crossing and Queen Elizabeth Bridge, on the northern side of the river, Stoneness light was built in 1885.
-The steel tower has a service room just below its lantern.
+Not far from the M25 Dartford Crossing and Queen Elizabeth Bridge, on the northern side of the river, the original Stoneness light was built in 1885 but has since been replaced with a pile light.

 LV38 Gull Lightvessel